Motivation and Cognition Laboratory

 Conversely, we are interested in the impact of motivational factors on decision making, learning, and performance.
 Examples include: academic preparation among stigmatized groups; defensive behavior in performance settings; intrinsic motivation and persistence; criticism and compassion.

-Accepting students for Fall 2025
+Not accepting students for Fall 2026

 Faculty Page